garyfleming/product-engineering/estimates.md

 ---

+# Predictability: Slicing

-# The Art of Making 8s into 2s: Slicing
+## The art of making 8s into 2s

-^ Slicing is the art of making 8s into 2s.
+^ Slicing is the art of taking big things, like our 8, and turning them into smaller valuable things that we understand.
+It's making 8's into 2s.

 ---

-# Slicing
+# Predictability: Slicing

+## The art of making 8s into 2s

 * Value
 * Prioritise
 * Flow

-^ Slicing is the art of taking big things, like our 8, and turning them into smaller valuable things that we understand.
-It's making 8's into 2s.
 ^ First we take our big chunks of work, "features", "epics", and break them down into smaller pieces of value.
 An epic about session management becomes features on logging in, logging out, password resets, 2FA.
 Those features get broken down into smaller useful parts.
 Password reset becomes ...? ^ TODO this might be a bad example.